certe-medical-epidemiology/certeprojects/README.md

 # The `certeprojects` package for R

-This is a Certe R Package with functions to automate department projects using Shiny, MS Teams and Trello.
+This is a Certe R Package with functions to automate department projects using Shiny, R Markdown, Quarto, MS Teams and Trello.
 This package is part of the 'certedata' universe.

 You can read the [manual with explanation about its functions here](https://certe-medical-epidemiology.github.io/certeprojects/reference).